We know getting an unexpectedly high bill can be difficult. In this article, we’ll explain why this might be the case, and what can be done about it.

 If You’ve Moved Into a Property Already Supplied by So Energy

-We encourage everyone who moves into a new property to take photos of the meter readings from the meters on the wall on the day of the move.
+We encourage everyone who moves into a new property to take photos of the meter readings when they move in.
 It’s also important to share the readings with us and the landlord/letting agents/previous owners and agree the changeover readings in any check-in reports.
+This will help with a smooth transition.

 The same advice applies as above to provide a meter reading each month or even better have a smart meter installed if you haven’t already.
 This will allow you to better understand your usage and make any adjustments to your energy usage.

-It’s also worth checking the EPC rating for the new property.
+You can also check the EPC rating for your new property.

 If You Haven’t Provided a Reading in a Long Time (Catch-up Bill)